alacrity-ai/sequenzia/ROADMAP.md

     - [x] Project file import/export
 - Selection:
   - [x] Be able to resize groups of notes
-  - [ ] Be able to hold CTRL and then left click on notes to select them (multiple unconnected)
+  - [x] Be able to hold CTRL and then left click on notes to select them (multiple unconnected)
   - [x] Remove select mode entirely, and put velocity mode within it
   - [x] Holding down V should show note velocities regardless of the note render mode

+## Future Todos
+- Wav Editing
+  - [ ] Add wav tracks
+  - [ ] Add recording to a wav track
+  - [ ] Add importing existing wav file to a wave track
+- Playback Enhancements:
+  - [ ] Add loop start/loop end to global playhead
+  - [ ] Add playhead follow mode to sequencer topbar (follows playhead, or scrolls when playhead reaches end of screen)
+- Note Editing:
+  - [ ] Add Quantize Modal for Quantizing groups of selected notes
+  - [ ] Add Recording for keyboard
+    - [ ] Support live quantization
   - [ ] Add "humanize" to the velocity modal that looks at beats/measure/timesignature to articulate velocity on strong vs weak beats

-## Future Todos
 - QOL:
   - [x] Smarter snap durations, auto shift down to the note value you're on
   - [x] Add alternate note placement mode option in the user config (on mouse down note placement into sizing)